 Two Maintenance products that could be useful to have aboard.

 Spars and standing rigging connections can be inspected for hairline cracks, which are not visible by the naked eye by using the None-Destructive Testing (NDT) technique.

 There are two types of NDT testing systems available for the yachtsman, Ultra Sound which is very effective but needs training to understand the kit and resulting data.

 A much simpler technique is the Dye Penetrant Crack Detection System which comprises of three aerosol sprays, a cleaner, the dye, and a developer.
 Follow instructions carefully and photograph the results, cracks will show up as a distinctive red line.
 Also ideal for checking cracks in solid stainless-steel rigging, chain plates and toggles, masts and booms where there could be areas of stress related cracks behind tangs, spreader roots, and connections.
 Particularly test the area around the foot of the mast.

 PTFE – Spray Lubricant

-With regard to sheaves, cars and travelers, winches (not the greased areas) furling gear etc. PTFE spray is recommended, it is a very good lubricant and does not absorb dirt and dust, ideal for the sailing environment.
+Regarding sheaves, cars and travelers, winches (not the greased areas) furling gear etc. PTFE spray is recommended, it does not a absorb dirt and dust and is ideal for the sailing environment.

 The imardex-marine team